ISDT Q6 Plus Housing

 thingiverse

-The plastic housing on my ISDT Q6+ broke, and since the electronics were still good, I figured reverse engineering it would be a good fusion 360 exercise.
-I tried to duplicate it as exactly as I could measure things, but its not a perfect copy.
-It works for me as a direct replacement created from my printer, but some tweaking may be necessary depending on your use case.
-This can be somewhat tricky to print: * The top/lid section prints best on a raft with the upper surface facing down to the build plate (the upper surface has the raised thumbwheel rim) * The Base section prints fine for me without supports with the flat bottom aligned to the print surface.
-You can take the plastic display cover off of your original by heating it up with a hot air gun to soften the adhesive while lifting it.
-Once that is off, it exposes the 4 screws that hold together the electronics with the two parts of the original injection molded housing.
-The display ribbon cable goes into a standard ribbon cable connector with locking slider.
-The fan plugs in with a JST plug.
+The plastic casing on my ISDT Q6+ cracked, and since the electronics remained intact, I decided to reverse engineer it as an excellent F360 project.
+I attempted to duplicate it as precisely as possible by measuring everything, but it's not a flawless replica.
+It functions for me as a direct replacement printed from my printer, but some adjustments may be necessary depending on your application.
+This can be somewhat challenging to print: * The top/lid section prints best with a raft and the upper surface facing down to the build plate (the upper surface features the raised thumbwheel rim) * The Base section prints fine for me without supports when the flat bottom is aligned to the print surface You can remove the plastic display cover from your original by heating it up with a hot air gun to soften the adhesive while lifting it.
+Once that's done, it exposes the 4 screws holding together the electronics with the two parts of the original injection molded casing.
+The display ribbon cable connects to a standard ribbon cable connector with a locking slider.
+The fan plugs in using a JST connector.

 With this file you will be able to print ISDT Q6 Plus Housing with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on ISDT Q6 Plus Housing.